 Still need to hit Q4 sales quota?
 6 ways to close deals before it’s too late

-You only have 13 more days to clean out your pipeline in 2016 and turn it into revenue.
+You only have a few more weeks to clean out your pipeline and turn it into revenue.
+You've not yet hit your sales quota.
 Yet, prospects at this time will naturally want to push the decision off to next year.

 They have many “urgent” last minute things they want to get done.
 They also have difficulty getting buy-in from other stakeholders in the organization since the stakeholders have their own end-of-year things they need to get done too.